 The Application Service Providers (ASP): Entities that provide the value added services.

-enabling a Mobile WiMAX access network to be shared by multiple NSPs or indeed NSPs using access networks from multiple NAPs.
+The architecture supports the concept of a virtual network operator, enabling a Mobile WiMAX access network to be shared by multiple NSPs or indeed NSPs using access networks from multiple NAPs.
 In conjunction with these models, the architecture supports the ability for the Mobile Subscriber (MS) to discover and select service from one or more of the available NSPs.

 The Mobile WiMAX end-to-end network architecture model follows the Network Reference Model (NRM), the first release of which is shown below.